dhall-lang/dhall-lang/standard/types.md

     Γ ⊢ if t then l else r : L

 Note that an `if` expression can only return a term.
-For example, you cannot have an `if` expression that returns a type such as `if True then Text else Bool`.
+More generally, if the `if` expression returns a value whose type is not a `Type` then that is a type error.

+If the predicate is not a `Bool` then that is a type error.

+If the two branches of the `if` expression do not have the same type then that is a type error.

 All of the logical operators take arguments of type `Bool` and return a result of type `Bool`: